RawVac™ Vacuum Table – Modular and Flexible Clamping for CNC Machines

 Modular System with Zone Control

-RawVac is built to scale.
-Multiple tables can be connected and controlled via a manual control unit, allowing vacuum to be distributed between tables or zones depending on the job.
+RawVac is built to scale and expand over time.
+Multiple vacuum tables can be connected in parallel and controlled through a manual control unit (manifold) with taps/valves, so you can distribute vacuum intelligently between tables or zones depending on the job you’re running.

 Zone Division and Flexible Vacuum Control

-Each RawVac table is divided into multiple vacuum zones so the active vacuum area can match the workpiece.
-Zones that are not in use can be sealed using the supplied rubber plugs, concentrating vacuum where it matters.
+Each RawVac table is divided into multiple vacuum zones so the active vacuum area can be matched to the workpiece.
+Zones that aren’t being used can be sealed off with the included rubber plugs, concentrating the vacuum exactly where it’s needed.

-For additional flexibility, sealing strip is included.
-This allows you to create custom zones directly on the table surface — useful for unusual contours or when you want repeatable “templates” for series production.
+For extra flexibility, sealing strip is also included.
+With it, you can create your own custom zones directly on the table surface, which is practical for unusual contours or when you want to make repeatable “templates” for production runs.
+This is especially useful for small workpieces, irregular shapes, fixture work and contour milling, and batch production with recurring geometries.

-The zone system improves efficiency by reducing unnecessary airflow and leakage, helping the system stay more stable in real-world machining.
+The zone system improves efficiency by reducing unnecessary airflow and leakage.

 Through-Cutting with Spoilboard (MDF)

-RawVac is designed to work with through-cutting using an MDF spoilboard.
-MDF is porous and allows air to pass through in a controlled way.
-When the pump reduces pressure under the workpiece, atmospheric pressure above presses the material down against the spoilboard.
+RawVac is designed to work for through-cutting when paired with an MDF spoilboard.
+MDF is porous and lets air pass in a controlled way, which allows the vacuum to “pull through” the sheet and create an even low pressure beneath the workpiece.

 • RawVac vacuum table in the selected size

-• Hose + fittings (push-to-connect) for vacuum pump connection
+• 10mm Hose + fittings (push-to-connect) for vacuum pump connection

 • Sealing strip for flexible zone division